 Related Posts: 16 Ways to Use Companion Planting to Control Pests Naturally

 All New Square Foot Gardening: This book covers everything you would want to know about square foot gardening.
 Square foot gardening is a perfect way of gardening for those with limited space or those who need help and guidance through the gardening process.

 Vertical Vegetable Gardening: If you are short on space, yet have big plans, Vertical Vegetable Gardening will help you plan your garden to maximize your space and efforts!
 Chris will take you through how to garden and what structures to use to grow up, plus how to tend your vertical plants and the best varieties to plant.

 The Week-by-Week Vegetable Gardener’s Handbook: Don’t know when to start your seeds, plant them out, or start harvesting for the best flavor?
 This book is here to save the day!
 With weekly do-to lists the task of planning, planting and tending a garden is broken down into manageable tasks.
 As most gardening books are, this handbook is written from the zone of the author.
 You will have to make adjustments for length of time and such if you have a longer or shorter growing season.

 Backyard Farming on an Acre (More or Less) :This is not only a gardening guide, but one on how to live more sustainably in general.
 It does have quite a large section on gardening that will walk you through the planning stages, tools you will need, what to plant and how.

 Find the Best Seeds!

-And finally, if you are the type that learns best from the experiences of others.
-Here is a listing of top-notch garden planning blogs posts from some of the best homesteading and garden bloggers on the web!
+And finally, if you are the type that learns best from the experiences of others, here is a listing of top-notch garden planning articles to check out.

 Have you started your planning for this year’s garden?